Imtraped/beginner-javascript/readme.md

 # Note
-This's my fork, there are somethings that are labeled as "FINSHSED"

-I'll get to those soon.
-However the ones in the playground folder are leftovers

-The leftovers are staying as this fork was created for 33rd lesson.
+This's my fork.

+JavaScript becoming a useful language that I love to learn and play around with.

+This's also a useful refernce as well.

+I'm on the 8th unit.
+(53.3% Done!)

+I'm on the 45th Video (51.76% Done!)